nixon42/Flappy-Bird-Python/README.md

 # Flappy-Bird-Python

-Flappy Bird Game in Python Laguage with Pygame library
+Flappy Bird copy in Python language with PyGame Library

+By : NIxON42

+Created in the middle of corona pandemic 2020